 Some award donors may have set specific GPA, financial need, U.S. citizenship requirements that must be followed.
-In addition, some awards may not be accompanied by scholarships (e.g. Furbunch Award for outstanding Field work).
+In addition, some awards may not be accompanied by scholarships (e.g. Furbunch Award for outstanding field work).
 Graduate fellowship assistance in the form of scholarships provided by external sponsors is typically awarded during the admission process based on academic ranking, GRE and TOEFL scores, and prior undergraduate records and preparedness for graduate studies.
 These scholarships are often matched for exceptionally well qualified students by the Dean of Graduate studies with Presidential Scholarships on a 1:1 or 2:1 basis.
-The Graduate Committee, which consists of the Chair of the Department and graduate advisors for Geology, Geophysics, Atmospheric Science and Environmental Sciences, will recommend these supplemental scholarships for those students who rank the highest in the selection process during the admission of new graduate students.
-Society of Exploration Geophysicists and Houston Geological Society awards require application directly to the Society and HGS awards require faculty nominations.
+The Graduate Committee, which consists of the department chair and graduate advisors for Geology, Geophysics, Atmospheric Science, and Environmental Sciences, will recommend these supplemental scholarships for those students who rank the highest in the selection process during the admission of new graduate students.
+Society of Exploration Geophysicists and Houston Geological Society awards require application directly to the Society and HGS; these awards require faculty nominations.

-Several awards for outstanding research talks and posters are granted each year during Student Research Day in April and the Sheriff Lecture in November.
+Several awards for outstanding research talks and posters are granted each year during the Student Research Conference in April and the Sheriff Lecture in November.
 A committee of faculty and alumni judges will review and rank talks and posters in choosing the most outstanding presentations for the awards.
 The grants awarded are in the form of travel grants to national meetings.
-The students must attend the meet within the following fiscal year and provide a talk or posters to a national or international audience.
+The students must attend the meeting within the following fiscal year and present a talk or poster to a national or international audience.

 How to Apply

-Applicants must complete and submit the scholarship application with requested attachments on line (see link above).
-Complete only one on-line application to be considered for all Earth and Atmospheric Science scholarships for which you are eligible.
+Applicants must complete and submit the online scholarship application with requested attachments (see link above).
+Complete only one online application to be considered for all Earth and Atmospheric Sciences scholarships for which you are eligible.
 Incomplete applications that do not include all requested attachments will not be considered for a scholarship.

 Notification of Scholarship Award